What is spring cleaning?

 For more tips on how you can declutter your home, head to our blog post.

 Prioritise seasonal jobs

-Make checklists for each room
+Make a spring cleaning checklist for each room

-Create a checklist for each room of the house and tackle each one when you get a spare moment, rather than all in one go.
+Create a checklist for each room of the house and start each one when you get a spare moment, rather than all in one go.
 You might find home cleaning a much more enjoyable process by using this method.